Go Back

 Leftovers: Store covered in the fridge for up to 3 days.
 Reheat in the microwave, or cover and warm in a 350°F oven until hot.

-Freezer friendly: Cool completely, cover tightly, and freeze up to 3 months.
+Freezer-friendly: Cool completely, cover tightly, and freeze up to 3 months.
 Thaw overnight in the fridge before reheating.

-Broiler tip: Broil only at the end and keep an eye on it—2–4 minutes is usually enough to brown the top fast.
+Broiler tip: Broil only at the end and keep an eye on it — 2–4 minutes is usually enough to brown the top fast.

-Potato texture: If the mash feels thick, add a small splash more cream (or broth) so it spreads easily over the filling.
+Potato texture: If the mash feels thick, add a small splash more cream or broth so it spreads easily over the filling.

 Watery filling fix: Simmer the beef mixture 2–3 extra minutes before assembling to reduce the liquid a bit.